Open Source AI in 2026: The 89% Adoption Rate Nobody Talks About

 Linux Foundation and Meta report reveals 89% of organizations using AI leverage open-source models, with 25% higher ROI.
 Comparing Llama, Mistral, and DeepSeek for enterprise adoption.

-While headlines focus on GPT-5 and Claude Opus, a quiet revolution has already happened: 89% of organizations using AI now leverage open-source models.
-According to a landmark Linux Foundation and Meta report, these organizations report 25% higher ROI compared to proprietary-only approaches.
-The open-source AI movement isn't coming—it's already here.
+While headlines chase GPT-5 and Claude Opus, something quieter has already happened: over 80% of organizations using AI now run open-source models (some surveys put the number as high as 89%, though the exact figure varies).
+A Linux Foundation and Meta report found these organizations report 25% higher ROI than those going proprietary-only.
+The open-source AI wave isn't coming.
+It arrived.

 | Metric | 2024 | 2026 | Change |